 This is the eighth and final part of my day-by-day account of what it was really like to climb the Lemosho Route on Mount Kilimanjaro.
-If you missed it, Day Seven is here.
+If you missed it, click here for Day Seven.

 Unsurprisingly, I slept amazingly well the night after the summit – as did everyone.
 There’s nothing like a midnight start and 15 hours of walking to knock you right out!
 And also unsurprisingly, I was rather footsore and achy when I woke.
 Though it wasn’t as bad as I had expected, and luckily I still had enough strength in me for the final descent.